 There is much demand for lawyers who can begin practice with well-honed skills.
 While law schools such as UC Hastings offer excellent in-house clinical programs and externships, semester-long experiences are of necessity limited in the level of skill that they can build.
 National media attention during the past several years has raised the question whether attorneys are being properly trained to begin law practice upon graduation.
-Most notably, the New York Times published a series of articles, and even an editorial, calling attention to the lack of practical training in law schools and the challenging job market facing new graduates.
-The California State Bar's Task Force on Admissions Regulation Reform has proposed that 15 units of experiential education be required for bar admission.
+Even the New York Times published a series of articles, including an editorial, calling attention to the lack of practical training in law schools and the challenging job market facing new graduates.
+Regulators in some states have been adopting, or proposing, experiential education requirements for bar admission.

 The LfA program provides law schools with the opportunity to provide some of their students an in-depth practical experience that will result in new lawyers who are highly trained and highly competitive in today’s market.
 The LfA model is fully compatible with ABA accreditation requirements.

 Why can't law schools do this alone?